graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/field-middleware.md

 default `DocumentExecuter` applies middlewares to the schema only once while the schema is being initialized.
 After this, calling any `IFieldMiddlewareBuilder.Use` methods has no effect.

-Field Middleware, when applying the schema, **modifies** the resolver of each field.
+Field Middleware, when applying to the schema, **modifies** the resolver of each field.
 Therefore, you should be careful when using different lifetimes (singleton, scoped, transient) for your GraphTypes, Schema and Field Middleware.
 You **can** use any of lifetime, but for example in case of using singleton lifetime for some GraphType and scoped lifetime for Field Middleware